oqurum/TheReader/README.md

 My intention will be to make it [Plex](https://plex.tv) for Books.

 TODO:
+ - Remove redundant functions.
+I started making this without a plan so there WILL be redundant things.
  - Implement database migrations
  - More `TODO`s in comments throughout the code